xoofx/git-rocket-filter/Readme.md

 This tool couldn't have been developed without using the following components:

 - [LibGit2](https://libgit2.github.com/) and [LibGit2Sharp](https://github.com/libgit2/libgit2sharp):  libgit2 is a portable, pure C implementation of the Git core methods provided as a re-entrant linkable library with a solid API, allowing you to write native speed custom Git applications in any language which supports C bindings.
 LigGit2Sharp are the bindings of libgit2 for .NET.

+> Note that git-rocket-filter is still using a [forked version of LibGit2Sharp](https://github.com/xoofx/libgit2sharp/tree/git-rocket-filter) while [waiting the PR](https://github.com/libgit2/libgit2sharp/pulls/xoofx) to be accepted by the LibGit2Sharp project.

 - [Roslyn](https://github.com/dotnet/roslyn):  The .NET Compiler Platform ("Roslyn") provides open-source C# and Visual Basic compilers with rich code analysis APIs.

 # Author